vishalbelsare/PECas/doc/examples.rst

 Parameter estimation for a model race car
 -----------------------------------------

-Model, images and data for this examples application was taken upon approval by the author from: *Verschueren, Robin: Design and implementation of a time-optimal controller for model race cars, Master's thesis, KU Leuven, 2014*.
+Model, images and data for this example application was taken from: *Verschueren, Robin: Design and implementation of a time-optimal controller for model race cars, Master's thesis, KU Leuven, 2014*.

-The aim of the application is to estimate the unknown parameters of a 2D race car model for experimentally received measurement data.
+The aim of the application ``2d_vehicle.py`` is to estimate the unknown parameters of a 2D race car model for experimentally received measurement data.
 The race car and the interpretation of the model states are shown in the figure below.

 .. figure:: rc.png
     :scale: 60%